molokoloco/jQuery.boxFx/README.md

     options.styles : {
-        width        : '25%', // Will be internally converted in "px" borderRadius : 10,    // CSS3 : Camel case ("camelCase") declaration, 10 will be converted to '"10px"
+        width        : '25%', // Will be internally converted in "px" borderRadius : 10,    // borderRadius : Camel case ("camelCase") declaration, 10 will be converted to '"10px"
         transform    :  function(index) { return 'rotate('+(10 * index)+'deg)'; } // Each element increment with an index
     },